alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/09-seamless-data-interaction/03-start-silent-factory.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The silent queue is not started by default, and we need to specify the startup parameters for initialization.
-In general, call `bootSilentFactory` in the entry file to initialize the silent factory, which will read unexecuted requests to the corresponding silent through the specified configuration items queues and start those queues.
+In general, call `bootSilentFactory` in the entry file to initialize the silent factory, which will read unexecuted requests into the corresponding silent queues through the specified configuration items and start those queues.

 ```javascript title="main.js"
 import { bootSilentFactory } from 'alova/client';